ocastilloreyes/petgem/doc/source/Manual.rst

 .. code-block:: python

 # Parameters file template for 3D CSEM modelling.
 # By definition, any 3D CSEM survey should include: physical parameters, a mesh file, source and receivers files.
 These data
 # are included in the modelParams.py file.
 Additionally, options for PETSc solvers are defined in a petsc.opts file.
 # In order to avoid a specific parser, modelParams.py file is imported by PETGEM as a Python dictionary.
 As consequence,
 # the dictionary name and his key names MUST NOT BE changed.
 All file paths should consider as absolute.

 modelling = {
+    # ---------- Nedelec element order ----------
+    # 1 = First nedelec order (6 DOFS per element)
+    # 2 = Second nedelec order (20 DOFS per element)
+    # 3 = Third nedelec order (45 DOFS per element)
+    # Type: int
+    # Optional: NO
+    'NEDELEC_ORDER': 1,

+    # ---------- CUDA SUPPORT ----------
+    # 0 = No
+    # 1 = Yes
+    # Type: int
+    # Optional: NO
+    'CUDA': 0,

-    # ----- Pyshical parameters -----
+    # ----- Physical parameters -----
     # Source
     # Source frequency.
 Type: float
     # Optional: NO
-    'FREQ': 2.0,
+    'FREQ': 1.0,
     # Source position(x, y, z).
 Type: float
     # Optional: NO
     'SRC_POS': [1750.0, 1750.0, -975.0],